ilg-physics-ucsb/physics3l-manual/Lab3-Week1/Lab3-Week1.md

 $$
 :::

+Where $A$ is the amplitude or the initial displacement, and $\Omega$ is the angular frequency.

 :::Question
 Does the acceleration experienced by the mass have the same period as the position?
 Justify your answer.
 :::